MATH-1700-WBP01

 - Suppose that f is a function, a is a number,

-and f is infinitely differentiable at a.
+and f is infinitely differentiable everywhere.

 For each whole number k,